-2.7.2.5.
+2.6.7.5.
 APIManager custom resources to deploy 3scale

-- When you enable highAvailability, you must pre-create the backend-redis, system-redis, and system-database secrets. - When you enable highAvailability and the externalZyncDatabaseEnabled fields together, you must pre-create the zync database secret. - Choose only one type of database to externalize in the case of systemdatabase.
+- When you enable external components, you must create a secret for each external component (backend-redis, system-redis, system-database, zync) before you deploy 3scale. - For an external system-database, choose only one type of database to externalize.

-Configuration of the APIManager custom resource will depend on whether or not your choice of database is external to your 3scale deployment.
+Configuration of the APIManager custom resource depends on whether or not your choice of database is external to your 3scale deployment.

-If your backend Redis, system Redis, and system database will be external to 3scale, the APIManager custom resource must have highAvailability set to true.
-See the following example:
+If your backend-redis, system-redis, or system-database will be external to 3scale, the APIManager custom resource you must populate the corresponding externalComponents object.
+For example: